 The simple answer is because people are often afraid of not succeeding.
-Many times, the fear of failure may cause some to believe that failure in their lives will then be eminent leaving them little control in the process.
+Many times, the fear of failure may cause some to believe that failure in their lives will mean failure forever and cause them to a lead a life full of disappointment.

-Clearly, I had to reprogram my conscious mind and convince myself to believe that engaging in such a daunting endeavor was possible, rewarding, and within my reach.
+Clearly, I had to work on reprogramming the subconscious mind and convincing myself to believe that engaging in such a daunting endeavor was possible, rewarding, and within my reach.

-I’m not in favor of recommending anyone to engage in hypnosis, meditation or anything new age.
-I’m in favor, however, for people to realize that they do have the power to work in harmony with their inner self from a scientific standpoint which is what I will be presenting next in this article.
+I’m not in favor of recommending anyone to engage in hypnosis, meditation, or anything new age.
+I’m in favor, however, of people realizing that they do have the power to work in harmony with their inner self from a scientific standpoint.

 1. Be Humble

-When I was young, I wasn’t very humble.
-I assumed that I knew everything.
-I definitely didn’t listen to my subconscious which led me to having to leave a country to find my place under the sun.
+When I was young, I assumed that I knew everything, and I definitely didn’t listen to my subconscious, which led me to having to leave a country to find my place under the sun.

 I grew up playing golf in a country with no history in the sport.
-I was great at it which made it very difficult to be humble.
-I thought I knew everything about life because I knew the intricacies of golf but as early as 16 years old, my subconscious used to tell me, “Yes, you are a great golfer but Brazil doesn’t have a healthy professional golf league.
+I was great at it, which made it very difficult to be humble.
+I thought I knew everything about life because I knew the intricacies of golf, but as early as 16 years old, my subconscious began to tell me, “Yes, you are a great golfer, but Brazil doesn’t have a healthy professional golf league.
 Shouldn’t you be studying instead of playing golf?”

 Long story short, my subconscious was right.
-I spent way too long dreaming of being something unattainable because I “knew” what was best for me despite the fact that my inner person was skeptical about my prospects of being a pro-golfer in Brazil.
-By the way, most of my close friends agreed with my subconscious mind.
-I resisted and paid the price.
+I spent way too long dreaming of being something unattainable because I “knew” what was best for me, despite the fact that my inner self was skeptical about my prospects of being a pro-golfer in Brazil.
+Most of my close friends agreed with my subconscious mind, but I resisted and paid the price.

 When I came to Mississippi in 1998, I decided to do something different.
-I used to sit down for one hour or so alone a day and listen to what my subconscious was saying which led me to be humble and have a much higher degree of humility.
-I embraced my subconscious resistance and made all the difference.
+I used to sit down for one hour or so alone a day and listen to what my subconscious was saying, which led me to have a much higher degree of humility.
+I embraced my subconscious resistance, which made all the difference.

 It is okay to listen to your fears and define what these fears are.

 When I was a student of Sports Management at Slippery Rock University, I wanted to be a sports agent.
 But in order to be a great sports agent, people need to go to law school.
-I wanted to go to law school but the prospects of scoring high on the LSAT and read law causes extensively made me re-think my future academic decisions back then.
+I wanted to go to law school, but the prospects of scoring high on the LSAT and reading law causes extensively made me rethink my future academic decisions.

-I was afraid of failure.
-I remember going to the Duquesne University campus in Pittsburgh, PA for a day with a notebook in order to face my fears and defining what these fears really were.
+I remember going to the Duquesne University campus in Pittsburgh, PA for a day with a notebook in order to face my fears and define what these fears really were.

-I listened to my fears and defined what they were in order to help me to maneuver in life.
-I decided not to go to Duquesne Law School because of my fear of not speaking the English language well enough and due to cost.
+I listened to my fears and defined what they were in order to help me to maneuver through life.
+I decided not to go to Duquesne Law School because of my fear of not speaking English well enough, along with the high cost.

-I thought harder and realized that going to another smaller school to pursue a masters degree in Communication was a much better idea.
-In fact, it was a great idea.
-Six years later, I completed a PHD Summa Cum Laude.
+I thought harder and realized that going to another smaller school to pursue a Masters degree in Communication was a much better idea.
+Six years later, I completed a PhD Summa Cum Laude.
 I was able to reprogram my subconscious in order to pursue what was the most logical.

 3. Repeat What You Believe to Your Subconscious

-I convinced myself that I was going to be a college professor throughout my bachelors degree experience.
-At Penn State University, where I completed my doctorate, I was studying among the very best students in the world interested in technology in education.
+I convinced myself that I was going to be a college professor throughout my Bachelors degree experience.
+At Penn State University, where I completed my doctorate, I was studying among the very best students in the world in technology.

 It’s amazing what you accomplish when you convince yourself that you can do something multiple times a day.
-Affirmations work.
-It worked out for me and it will work out for you as well.
+Affirmations work when you take the time to develop phrases that are specific to your goals and dreams.

-Negative thoughts won’t take you anywhere.
-Reaching your life goals are directly related to how much you believe that you can achieve them along with God’s grace.
+Reaching your life goals are directly related to how much you believe that you can achieve them.

-It is possible to reprogram your brain in order to achieve your goals with distinction.
-It will take more than a couple of hours though.
+It is possible to start reprogramming the subconscious mind in order to achieve your goals with distinction.
+It will take more than a couple of hours to change your state of mind though.

-Be patient and keep course.
-Engaging in subconscious training may be the difference between you achieving your goals to failing in your life pursuits.
+Be patient and keep course, as harnessing the power of your subconscious and overcoming the limiting beliefs found there may be the difference between you achieving your goals failing in your long-term life pursuits.